Janka Bauer

 Associate member of the GRK2516

-Group: Dr. Arash Nikoubashman, JGU Physics
+Group: Prof. Dr. Arash Nikoubashman, IPF Dresden Physics & JGU Physics

 Contact: E-mail